 Bear in mind that most establishments only take cash, and where credit cards are accepted, you can come up against problems.
 So it’s better to avoid card payment altogether.

 Rum, the national tipple is cheap and readily available, particularly Havana Club, while Santiago de Cuba is the choice of many connoisseurs.
-Rum is also the star turn in several classic Cuban cocktails, such as the Cuba libre, daiquiri and mojito.
+Rum is also the star turn in several classic Cuban cocktails, such as the Cuba libre, daiquiri Dropdown content and mojito.
 Lager (cerveza), such as Cristal, is plentiful.

 Soft drinks, including Coke and Pepsi are sold in convertible-peso shops, alongside Cuba’s own alternative brands of fizzy pop.
 Other drinks in Cuba include granizado (a slush drink), guarapo (sweet frothy drink made from pressed sugar cane), Prú (speciality in Eastern Cuba and resembles spiced ginger beer) and fresh lemonade.

 Unsurprisingly, coffee is a very popular drink among Cubans.
 It is served in all restaurants and bars and at national-peso coffee stands in town centres.